School of Rhetoric

 For instance, in science and math, the goal is not only to master basic facts and principles, but also to learn their significance and to understand the historical development of mathematical and scientific thought, making the connections between these subjects and history and philosophy.

-THE SCHOOL OF LOGIC WILL CONSISTS OF:
+THE SCHOOL OF RHETORIC WILL CONSISTS OF: